Ceciliz4012/TrumpTweet-COVID/README.md

 One source is a trump tweet dataset from “thetrumparchive.com”, which includes critical tweets that the President has deleted.
 Secondly, we will use the covid dataset from JHU, which has US daily COVID case/death counts by county at https://www.thetrumparchive.com/faq https://www.kaggle.com/antgoldbloom/covid19-data-from-john-hopkins-university

+We also used 6 machine learning models to predict diagnosis increase based on Trump’s tweets.
+Models were verified to be not overfitted, and all models achieved prediction accuracy of over 50%, with Gradient Boost Model getting an 88.9% accuracy of predicting Trump’s tweets causing covid diagnosis to increase.

+# Collaboratos
+Intel Chen & Anni Pan